 The Fate Of Ten | Review

-I’ve fallen head over heels for the series and out of all the book and novellas that they’ve put out The Fate of Ten is the first one that I have mixed feeling about.
-The sixth installment of the I am Number 4 series started of great.
+I’ve fallen head over heels for the series and out of all the books and novellas that they’ve put out The Fate of Ten is the first one that I have mixed feeling about.
+The sixth installment of the I am Number 4 series started off great.
 It was really exciting and gripping at the beginning but then it slowly lost its stamina.

 Reading these books for years, I had imagined an origin story for the Mogadorian-Loric war but I always expected something better from the writer(s) and I was very disappointed by the one they came up with but at least it confirmed a few things about John and that was fun.